Updated: June 2014

-- Due to differences in state laws, an out-of-state driver license or instruction permit from the following states is no longer accepted as a Primary proof of identification for an application for an Arizona driver license or ID Card: Illinois, New Mexico, Utah, Washington.
-Examples of acceptable forms of identification include a U.S. birth certificate, U.S. passport or Passport Card, Permanent resident or Resident Alien Card and U.S. military ID.
-Thbere are others.
-You can find a list at Arizona MVD online.
+- Examples of acceptable forms of identification include a U.S. birth certificate, U.S. passport or Passport Card, Permanent resident or Resident Alien Card and U.S. military ID.
+There are others.
+You can find a list online.

 - If you are applying for your first driver's license you must bring 3 forms of ID, at least one of which must have a picture.